Art in Place

 Sally Holliday’s art practice explores the therapeutic and transformative potential of the making process for herself.

-Ritchie Allen, Ngunnawal artist and knowledge holder, will complete a series of paintings depicting the stories of the traditional owners and keepers of the land known as Khambuura.
+Ritchie Allen, is a Ngunnawal artist and knowledge holder, whose paintings depict the stories of the traditional owners and keepers of the land known as Khambuura.

 “There is evidence that Ngunnawal people who are the true owners of Khambuura and Region have links with the Canberra land for at least 65,000 years.
 The Ngunnawal Descendants still live in the region today and still practice our Dreaming in the same way as our Ancestors did.